 Now is when homeowners start turning on their furnaces to settle in for a long winter.
 Unfortunately, when some heaters start up, especially if it hasn’t undergone a seasonal heating tune-up, there are some issues that need to be assessed.
 A serious problem you may encounter is your furnace making weird noises – check out these furnace noises you should never ignore.

 If you hear a loud scratching noise that sounds like metal on metal, there is possibly something defective with the blower wheel.
-If you hear something like this, turn off your furnace right away and call Roland J. Down Service Experts Heating & Air Conditioning to inspect the furnace.
+If you hear something like this, turn off your furnace right away and call Roland J. Down Service Experts to inspect the furnace.
 There are multiple things that could be amiss with the blower wheel.
 First, it could just be loose and if the piece is not too damaged, can be tightened.
 Second, it might be that the blower wheel is broken and will require replacement.
 Or third, it could be that the motor mount actually broke, causing the entire blower assembly to vibrate uncontrollably.
 One of our service technicians would be happy to come out and take a look, and get you back to the silent and warm home you have come to love.

 Loud Bang When Furnace Starts